factorie/factorie/tutorials/Tutorial20Factors.scala.md

 ```

-It is up to you to make the dimensions of the weights Tensor match the dimensions of the statistics Tensor
+It is up to you to make the dimensions of the weightsSet Tensor match the dimensions of the statistics Tensor
 There are no compile-time checks for this.

 ```scala